Recent CLL Articles

 Many think of cancer healing as the recovery process from invasive interventions such as surgery, radiation or chemotherapy.
 It’s a common mindset of ‘I’ll endure the conventional treatment then heal from it’.
 While that’s certainly a true form of physical healing, there are numerous ways in which healing takes place.

-Spontaneous Remission is a Myth
+Spontaneous Remission is a Misnomer

 While certainly true that the human mind and body possess an innate healing capacity, the phenomenon can only be fully unleashed by activating specific powerful triggers.
 True healing is a complex biological process, not magic.